grenaud/ISBArch.github.io/tools.md

 **Variant calling and genotyping**
 - [ANGSD](https://github.com/ANGSD/angsd) (Analysis of Next Generation Sequencing Data) is a multipurpose genetic data analysis tool that can be used for genotyping.
 - [GATK](https://software.broadinstitute.org/gatk/) is a software toolkit used to perform variant calling and genotyping.
 It can be used to estimate genotype likelihoods for phenotype-associated SNPs from ancient individuals
-- [pileupCaller](https://github.com/stschiff/sequenceTools) is a tool used to sample alleles from low coverage data
+- [pileupCaller](https://github.com/stschiff/sequenceTools) is a tool used to sample alleles from low-coverage data

 **Sex, kinship, and contamination**
 - [ry_compute](https://github.com/pontussk/ry_compute/blob/master/ry_compute.py) is a tool that estimates genetic sex from high-throughput DNA sequence data
 - [lcMLkin](https://github.com/COMBINE-lab/maximum-likelihood-relatedness-estimation) (Maximum Likelihood Estimation of Relatedness) uses genotype likelihoods to infer genetic relatedness from low coverage sequencing data
-- [READ](https://bitbucket.org/tguenther/read) (Relationship Estimation from Ancient DNA) estimates genetic kinship between a pair of individuals represented by low coverage sequencing data
+- [READ](https://bitbucket.org/tguenther/read) (Relationship Estimation from Ancient DNA) estimates genetic kinship between a pair of individuals represented by low-coverage sequencing data
 - [ANGSD](https://github.com/ANGSD/angsd) (Analysis of Next Generation Sequencing Data) is a multipurpose genetic data analysis tool; its contamination module can be used to estimate nuclear contamination in males
 - [Schmutzi](https://github.com/grenaud/schmutzi) performs mitochondrial consensus calling and estimates mitochondrial contamination for ancient DNA
 - [SourceTracker2](https://github.com/biota/sourcetracker2) estimates source contributions to a metagenomic sample and can be used to identify environmental contaminants in mixed microbial communities, such as dental calculus and paleofeces
 - [SourcePredict](https://github.com/maxibor/sourcepredict) classifies and predicts the origin of metagenomic samples given a reference dataset of known origins using machine learning classification on dimensionally reduced datasets
-- [Decontam](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html) identifes contaminant sequences in a sample based on sequences identified in blanks and controls
+- [Decontam](https://benjjneb.github.io/decontam/vignettes/decontam_intro.html) identifies contaminant sequences in a sample based on sequences identified in blanks and controls
-- [AuthentiCT](https://github.com/StephanePeyregne/AuthentiCT): Provides an estimate of proportion of present-day DNA contamination in ancient DNA datasets using deamination patterns.
+- [AuthentiCT](https://github.com/StephanePeyregne/AuthentiCT): Provides an estimate of the proportion of present-day DNA contamination in ancient DNA datasets using deamination patterns.
 - [KIN](https://github.com/DivyaratanPopli/Kinship_Inference): Estimates genetic relatedness from ancient DNA data along with locations of IBD sharing and long runs of homozygosity

 **Ancestry and admixture**
 - [ADMIXTURE](http://www.genetics.ucla.edu/software/admixture/) estimates individual ancestries from SNP datasets
+- [HaploCart](https://github.com/grenaud/vgan) infers human mitochondrial haplogroup from FASTA consensus or FASTQ using mitochondrial pangenomes, robust to low-coverage and missing data.
 - [Haplogrep2](http://haplogrep.uibk.ac.at) classifies mitochondrial haplogroups using SNP datasets
 - [Haplofind](https://haplofind.unibo.it) assigns mitochondrial haplogroups using DNA sequence data
 - [yHaplo](https://github.com/23andMe/yhaplo) estimates the Y-haplogroup of males from SNP datasets
 - [smartPCA](https://github.com/chrchang/eigensoft/blob/master/POPGEN/README) is a program within the EIGENSOFT software package that can be used to perform principal components analysis (PCA) on genetic data from ancient populations
-- [AdmixTools](https://github.com/DReichLab/AdmixTools/blob/master/README.QpWave) is a toolkit for infering admixture.
+- [AdmixTools](https://github.com/DReichLab/AdmixTools/blob/master/README.QpWave) is a toolkit for inferring admixture.
 It is used to calculate f3-, f4-, and D-statistics, and it includes the programs qpGraph, qpAdm, qp3pop, and qp3Dstat-
 - [TreeMix](https://bitbucket.org/nygcresearch/treemix/wiki/Home) is used to infer patterns of population splits and mixtures in the history of a set of populations

 **Epigenetics**